groovy-sky/devops-101/README.md

 #### Git Homework

 1. Fork this repository
-2. Clone forked repository to your computer
+2. Clone forked repository to your local environment (could be PC, Virtual Machine, WSL etc.)
 3. Modify README.md file on your machine (by appending it with "Hello World!" line)
 4. Commit and push changes to remote Github repository (forked one, not original)